leoheck/KiCad-Design-Examples/dex0000_mains_filter/readme.md

 	    (condition "A.NetClass == 'class_N' && B.NetClass == A.NetClass")
 	    (constraint clearance (min 0.75mm)))

-Finally, order-of-evaluation need to be kept in mind.
-In the example below, clearance rules r1-r6 are thought to be written in ascending order, which leads to a chevron stack pattern in the associated clearance matrix. r1, r3, r5 are mutual clearance rules, r2, r4, r6 are same-class clearance rules (later: *_self_clearance):
+Finally, order-of-evaluation needs to be kept in mind.
+In the example below, clearance rules named r1-r6 for short are thought to be written in consecutive order, which leads to a chevron stack pattern in the associated clearance matrix. r1, r3, r5 are mutual clearance rules, r2, r4, r6 are same-class clearance rules:

 	step 1:					step 2:					step 3:
 		X	Y	Z			X	Y	Z			X	Y	Z